google/exposure-notifications-server/docs/design/verification_protocol.md

    notifications server (this project).
 6. If the JWT is valid and signed by a trusted PHA (verified because the public key has been previously shared with the server), then the keys are imported into the server for distribution to other devices in the geography.
+Because we are using pre-shared public keys, this verification can be done with offline verification.

 ## JWT Verification + Accepted Claims